mougiakouel/QGIS-Training-Manual/postgis/simple_feature_model.rst

 Why? :kbd:`geometry_columns` is used by certain applications to be aware of which tables in the database contain geometry data.

-.. note:: |note| If the above :kbd:`INSERT` statement causes a complaint, run this query first:
+.. note::  If the above :kbd:`INSERT` statement causes a complaint, run this query first:

    ::